 All images displayed.
 To view a specific gallery, choose a category below:

 The Arctic is a vast, ice-covered ocean that teems with life, including organisms living in the ice, fish and marine mammals, birds, land animals, and human societies.
 Changes in the Arctic are happening rapidly.
-Expeditions supported by the NOAA Office of Ocean Exploration and Research are helping to provide data needed to assess rapid environmental change not only in the Arctic, but around the globe, so that we can prepare for future global impacts.
+Expeditions supported by NOAA Ocean Exploration are helping to provide data needed to assess rapid environmental change not only in the Arctic, but around the globe, so that we can prepare for future global impacts.

 The images below includes highlights from some of our recent expeditions to the Arctic.
 To view videos from the Arctic, check out this playlist.